List of Banking Review Sites to Track

 - When choosing where to open a checking account, 63 percent of Millennials and 54 percent of Boomers cite personal experience, reviews or recommendations as being the most influential factors.

-But user-generated content and customer reviews actually serve as a great tool for building consumer trust, and successful brands and marketers have learned to use customer feedback from third-party review sites in ways that drive their search engine performance, social media strategy, and consumer engagement levels.
+But user-generated content and customer reviews actually serve as a great tool for building consumer trust.
+Successful brands and marketers have learned to use customer feedback from review sites in ways that drive their search engine performance, social media strategy, and consumer engagement levels.

 LendingTree is an online lending exchange that connects consumers with multiple lenders, banks, and credit partners who compete for business.

 By creating a My LendingTree account, consumers can track their credit score and review all loan and credit card accounts.
-The website also also offers a variety of informational resources and tools for borrowers to help manage their finances and have an informed experience: financial calculators, interactive loan coaching tools, monthly newsletters, and lender ratings and reviews.
+The website also also offers a variety of informational resources and tools for borrowers to help manage their finances and have an informed experience.
+These include: financial calculators, interactive loan coaching tools, monthly newsletters, and lender ratings and reviews.

 Not yet registered?
 Click here to join the Lending Tree network.

 If you thought Yelp was just a review site for restaurants and doctors, well — think again.
-The popular online review site also collects reviews of financial services companies (ranging from banks, credit unions, insurance, and mortgage brokers to financial advising and investing) from its users.
+The popular online review site also collects reviews of financial services companies (ranging from banks, credit unions, insurance, and mortgage brokers to financial advising and investing).

 Google is the world’s biggest search engine — as well as a leading platform for local search and online reviews.
 Simply put: customers use Google in order to find great local businesses.